Kin-Protocol/Kin-Protocol/README.md

 ## What is Kin?

-Kin is a token but more importantly an idea that was originally conceptualized by Ted Livingston and members of Kik Interactive in the white paper [Kin: a decentralized ecosystem of digital services for daily life](https://whitepaper.io/document/71/kin-whitepaper) The white paper lays out and idea to create a decentralized digital economy and shift the paradigm towards an economy of creators and developers and not of centralized companies that control the means for monetization for all.
+Kin is a token but more importantly an idea that was originally conceptualized by Ted Livingston and members of Kik Interactive in the white paper [Kin: a decentralized ecosystem of digital services for daily life](https://whitepaper.io/document/71/kin-whitepaper) The white paper lays out an idea to create a decentralized digital economy and shift the paradigm towards an economy of creators and developers and not of centralized companies that control the means for monetization for all.

 ## History of Kin